 Take inspiration from other industries

-Organization can gain useful insights from analyzing companies operating outside their industry.
+Organizations can gain useful insights from analyzing companies operating outside their industry.
 Start by identifying one critical problem and then understand how companies in other industries with similar challenges are handling the situation.
 Understanding how companies in other industries are solving challenges can help organizations frame similar strategies to overcome their problems.
-For instance, examining how companies in the retail industry handles customer grievances and their increased focus on customer experience can help companies in other sectors to follow similar strategies to retain their customers.
+For instance, examining how companies in the retail industry handle customer grievances and their increased focus on customer experience can help companies in other sectors to follow similar strategies to retain their customers.

 Use meaningful metrics

-There are several metrices that can be used to measure the overall health of a business.
+There are several metrics that can be used to measure the overall health of a business.
 This makes it essential for businesses to be collectively clear on which metrics define superior performance and world-class customer support.
 Benchmarking research should be limited to factors that are standard across the industry, making comparison easier.
 Before rolling out the plan, it is also important to involve various teams to reach a consensus on how these metrics will be measured.
 Furthermore, focusing on key business-driving metrics like revenue, order volume, and cost of goods sold makes researching competitors and measuring success more effective.

 Focus on operational improvements

-Once an organization gains a clear understanding of where they want to be, focus should be shifted to team operations rather than emphasizing only on metrics.
+Once an organization gains a clear understanding of where they want to be, the focus should be shifted to team operations rather than emphasizing only on metrics.
 Statics can only be studied to make improvements, however, factors such as people, processes, technology, and strategies can be improved to enhance the overall performance of the business before it is too late.

 Choose the right peer group

 Key factors including location, size, industry, product category, and business model should be taken into consideration based on the company’s goals.
 For instance, if the prime objective of an organization is to understand how your performance compares to companies similar to theirs, they must limit the peer group to the same industry.
 However, if the intent is to gain perspective on different business processes and push the team to think outside the box, studying companies in different industries could prove to be a great option.
+Learn how competitive intelligence can help you drive business growth by requesting a free brochure.